Diane Wilson: Activism

+Selected awards

 In 2005 a documentary was made about her, titled Texas Gold.
 It won several awards, including "Best Documentary" at the New York City Short Film Festival.

-She has received the "Hellraiser of the Month" award from Mother Jones magazine, and a number of other awards, including National Fisherman Magazine Award, Louis Gibbs' Environmental Lifetime Award, Louisiana Environmental Action (LEAN) Environmental Award, Giraffe Project, Jenifer Altman Award and the Bioneers Award.
+She has received the "Hellraiser of the Month" award from Mother Jones magazine, and a number of other awards, including the Giraffe Project and the Bioneers Award.

 In 2006, she was honored with the Blue Planet Award from Ethecon Foundation, one of the comparatively very few 'grass-root' foundations for "more than 20 years of commitment to environmental issues, even putting her life at risk."